Tailor-made Tour 13 days from £3225 per person

 After a busy day’s sightseeing, unwind in one of the city’s traditional Vietnamese restaurants, or catch a performance of old-style puppetry, where performers stand waist-deep in water wielding elaborate fire-breathing dragons and other ornate figures to a soundtrack of exotic live music.

 HANOI - MAI CHAU

 Travel southwest out of Hanoi today through Hoa Binh to Mai Chau.
 Visit the traditional village of Giang Mo en route, where wooden stilt houses are nestled among rice paddies with a backdrop of picturesque hills, and the Muong Museum.
-On arrival in Mai Chau visit a local family who run a small homestay, enjoy delicious local lunch.
+On arrival in Mai Chau visit a local family who run a small homestay, enjoy a delicious local lunch.
 Transfer to your hotel for a three night stay.
-Afternoon at leisure.
+This afternoon is at your leisure.

 The remote Mai Chau Valley, a couple of hours’ drive out of Hanoi in the lower reaches of the Truoung Son Mountains, makes an excellent base for treks into the nearby hills, inhabited by a mix of ethnic minority communities, including the H’mong and Thai.
 You’ll have opportunities to meet local people and go for extended cycle rides through rice fields and villages of wooden stilt houses in which the livestock are stabled on the ground floor.

 In the evenings, be sure to sample rice wine, or ruou can, drunk communally from large jars using bamboo straws – the perfect primer for sessions of traditional music and dance.

 Spend today exploring the white Thai ethnic minority villages surrounding Mai Chau.
 Start with a walk around Buoc village before travelling to Lac & Pomcoong villages.
 This evening, enjoy a traditional dance performance at Mai Chau Ecolodge.